Aloha Lani

 No analysis available

-I searched for phrases like parking waitlist, parking waiting list, or join waitlist for parking and found nothing.
-With no remark evidence indicating a waitlist, this is treated as absent/false.
+I searched for public references to a parking waitlist, parking waiting list, or instructions to join a parking list, and found none.
+Because there is no affirmative mention, this is treated as absent in the remarks.

 No analysis available